Serena1432/mkxp-z-nobihaza/README.md

 This small project was started as my hobby project for my hobby community; therefore it's currently in my lowest priority and I only work on this in my very free time.
 It can even take years for me to research (for a noob not knowing anything about the buildsystem and dependencies), but it's because of this project that can let me know more about many things that I haven't known before establishing this project.

+## Requirements

+Due to this project's special nature, the buildsystem requirements are also different than usual.

+This will be updated frequently whenever I find a new error when building.

+### General

+* `bison` 2.x (higher version will cause the `yydestruct` error when building)

+### Windows-specific

+*Not tested yet so no instructions are available*

+### macOS specific

+* It's recommended to have both Xcode 12 and Xcode 10 installed.
+Xcode 10 will be used to build Ruby with the old toolchain, and Xcode 12 will be used to build the rest.

+### Linux-specific

+I only have Arch Linux installed, but if you find any equivalent ways for your distro please apply them.

+*Not tested yet so no instructions are available*

 # mkxp-z

 <p align="center"><b>